saurabh888191/Data-Science/README.md

 # Data-Science
-All Data Science related Libraries NoteBook and projects are there.
+All Data Science related Libraries Practice NoteBook and dataset and related projects are there.